 Playa Sayulita

-Playa Sayulita (Sayulita Beach), the main beach, is a short walk from the town plaza.
-The shallow beach with a gentle break is popular with swimmers, surfers, paddle boarders, and sunbathers.
+Playa Sayulita (Sayulita Beach), the main beach and one of many gorgeous beaches, is a short walk from the town plaza and a must-see for your trip to Sayulita.
+The shallow beach has crystal cleater water and has a gentle break is popular with swimmers, surfers, paddle boarders, and sunbathers.

 Beach umbrellas and chairs, which can be rented for a few hours or the entire day, dot the long stretch of golden sand.
 Seaside bars and restaurants border the beach area.
 Several have chairs, tables, and beach umbrellas on the sand you may be able to use without charge if you order from the restaurant.
 Toilets, changing rooms, and shower facilities along the beach can be used for a small fee.

-Playa Sayulita is a busy beach.
+This beach is a busy beach.
 Expect to be approached by beach vendors selling souvenirs or snacks or offering massages.
 Strolling musicians play for tips.
-If you would prefer a quieter spot, there are alternatives.
+If you would prefer a quieter spot, there are plenty of nearby beaches such as the ones below.

 Playa De Los Muertos

-Playa de los Muertos (Beach of the Dead), just a few minutes’ walk away from the main beach, offers calmer waves and may be the best beach for swimming.
+Playa de los Muertos (Beach of the Dead) offers calmer waves and may be the best beach for swimming.
 Playa de los Muertos gets its name from the cemetery on the hill behind the beach.
 Stand-up paddle boarding, kayaking, and snorkeling are popular here.
-There are lounge chairs and umbrellas for rent, food vendors, and pay toilets.
+You can rent lounge chairs and umbrellas, as well as buy food from the vendors.
+Unfortunately, you also need to pay to use the toilet.

 North Beach

-North Beach on the other side of the river from the main beach offers long stretches of sand and space to yourself, but note that conditions can get rough.
+North Beach on the other side of the river from Sayulita Beach offers long stretches of sand and space to yourself, but note that conditions can get rough.

 Carricitos Beach

-A little farther away from the main plaza and under an hour’s walk from it, Carricitos Beach is a secluded beach without facilities.
+A little farther away from the main plaza and under an hour’s walk from it, Carricitos Beach, or Playa Carricitos, is a hidden beach without facilities.
 The powdery sand beach is fully exposed to the Pacific with no protection from wind and waves.
 Because of the powerful waves and changing conditions, swimming is discouraged.

 Sayulita is a surf town.
-Surfers brought Sayulita to tourists’ attention, so it should be no surprise to find excellent surfing for all levels, from beginner through advanced.
+Surfers brought Sayulita to tourists’ attention, so it should be no surprise to find excellent surfing for all levels, from beginner through advanced and to find an affordable surf lesson.
 You’ll find both right and left surf breaks.
 Waves break all year, with December through early April being the best months.

-A number of surfing schools offer surf lessons.
+A number of surfing schools offer surf lessons and are always so much fun.
 Surfboard rentals are also available.

-Most of the lessons are done at Playa Sayulita (Sayulita Beach).
+Most of the lessons are done at Sayulita Beach.
 North Beach is a favorite among advanced surfers.
 Beginner surfers should avoid Carricitos Beach with its strong waves and changing conditions.

 4. Whale Watching